The Ultimate Guide to Grilling Vegetables

-Vegetables express toasty, sweet, caramelized flavors when they’ve been barbecued.
+Take vegetables, for instance.
+They express toastier, sweeter, more caramelized flavors after being barbecued.
 Best part is that there’s almost no work involved—all you need is a drizzle of oil and some salt and pepper to get lots of full, fresh flavor from your farmer’s market haul.
-There plenty of room for experimentation with simple sauces and marinades, too.
+They leave plenty of room for experimentation with simple sauces and marinades, too.
 Here's how to nail the technique for cooking vegetables on the grill.

-We know the classic vegetables to use during summer are bell peppers, asparagus, summer squash, onions, and tomatoes.
-But there are many vegetables that get overlooked.
+We know the classic vegetables to use during summer—bell peppers, zucchini, onions, tomatoes—but there are many vegetables that get overlooked.
 Asparagus, portobello mushrooms, ramps, even rhubarb and fresh herbs.
-Go to your local farmers’ market and see what is offered to try something new depending on what looks fresh that day.
+Go to your local farmers’ market and see what is offered to try something new, depending on what looks fresh that day.

 A fresh chimichurri sauce is perfect over every vegetable in the summertime, and it’s easy to make.
-Finely chop cilantro and parsley, add chopped lemon peel, grated garlic, some nice olive oil, and salt and pepper to taste.
+Finely chop cilantro and parsley, add chopped lemon peel, grated garlic, good olive oil, and salt and pepper to taste.
 Let the vegetables sit in the marinade for a few hours or overnight and then grill them up.
-It’s a great blend of fat, herbal and acid.
+It’s a great blend of fat, herbal, and acid.

 No one likes mushy vegetables, and this is caused by a few different things: heat that isn’t intense enough, cooking too far away from the heat, or being cooked for too long.
 For starters, make sure you have red hot cinder under your grill.
 There are two types of grilling, direct and indirect heat so start the vegetables on direct heat over the cinder and then move them to the outside for indirect heat.
 Make sure to check the vegetables and pull them away from heat when they are just about done.
 Their internal heat will allow them to finish cooking without getting over-done.